CCOSTAN/Home-AssistantConfig/packages/README.md

 This section is for the packages.
 (It's being slowly built out)

+**Twitter Account**
+You can see my home in action by following it's Twitter account [@BearStoneHA](https://twitter.com/BearStoneHA) Home Assistant live tweets activities in the house on it's own dedicated Social Media Account.

 **Alarm System**
 You can find out about how I swapped out my ADT for 3 NodeMCUs [here](http://www.vmwareinfo.com/2017/06/building-my-home-alarm-system-hardware.html).